Stereotypes of Women at Work and Why They Need to STOP

 Martin Luther King, Jr. said, “Injustice anywhere is a threat to justice everywhere.”
 Awareness of injustice is crucial to change.

 You can argue semantics, but just as faking a smile can make a person happier, eliminating harmful words, phrases, and stereotypes can improve our view of and respect for women.
-Decide that you will commit to using the language that women, that everyone deserves.
+Decide to commit to using language that everyone deserves.

 The gospel account of Luke puts it well, “The person faithful in what is least is faithful also in much.”